Darter90/MockitoCompendium/How_use_Mockito/Starting_Mockito.md

 Mockito has many ways to work with mocks and you can find all of them on <a href="https://www.baeldung.com/tag/mockito/"> Baeldung</a> or the <a href="https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html">Mockito Documentation</a>

-But let's start with an example
+But let's start with an example.

 ---